Books with new Ghanada text

 Re-published three decades later, this version added new headpiece sketches, a tailpiece and newly illustrated table of contents.
 All the previous drawings appeared, albeit in monochrome.
 With a difference.
 An additionally inserted face or figure of Ghanada observed the action from a distance.
 All this wrapped in a revamped jacket, with echoes of the original.

-2. Adwityo Ghanada
+2. Adwitiyo Ghanada

 (Matchless Ghanada)